eweik/edisonweik.github.io/_posts/2018-7-1-Learning-Physics-from-the-Machine.md

 We see that $$ \hat{M}_{jet} $$ and $$ \hat{C}_2^{\beta=2} $$ have somewhat significant discriminant orderings with points in $$\tau_2$$ space.

 <div align="justify">
-The interpretation of the above results is left for theorists.
+We leave the interpretation of the above results for others.
 Note: we limit the search in parameter space as shown in the figures due to computational resources.
 Future work could include exploring larger parts of this space and spaces of higher dimensionality.
 </div>

 # Conclusion